A practical guide to Zendesk task management in 2026

 The marketplace solution: An overview of apps like SweetHawk

-If you spend any time in Zendesk communities, you’ll see SweetHawk’s Tasks & Subtickets app mentioned again and again.
-It’s built to solve the exact problems we just talked about.
-It lets you add checklists and create sub-tickets (also called child tickets) right inside the Zendesk interface.
+If you spend any time in Zendesk communities, you’ll see SweetHawk's Tasks & Subtickets app mentioned as a popular choice.
+It's built to enhance the native task experience by allowing you to add checklists and create sub-tickets (also called child tickets) right inside the Zendesk interface.

-This is a huge improvement.
-It keeps the entire workflow inside Zendesk, so you aren’t trying to manage tasks in a separate tool like Notion or Asana.
-You can set up templates for recurring projects and make sure every step is covered.
+This is a great addition that keeps the entire workflow inside Zendesk.
+It allows you to set up templates for recurring projects and ensures every step is clearly visible to the team.

 A look at the Zendesk Marketplace, where users can find third-party apps for Zendesk task management.